 Give Yourself Room to Grow

-Got a lot of supplies to store?
+Do you have a lot of supplies to store?
 When setting up storage in your craft room, make sure you consider all of the tools, fabric scraps, and other supplies you'll likely purchase in the coming weeks and months.
 It isn't about what you have now—it's about where you might go next.

 Make Your Seat a Throne